-No need for a long speech here, I imagine you have already seen what a PDF file looks like.
-So, provided you can guarantee the 3 criteria above (either through the electronic signature method or the reliable audit trail method), the classic PDF format can constitute an electronic invoice.
-An invoice created by your supplier in PDF, sent by e-mail (or deposited on a portal) and processed electronically, is perfectly valid for the time being.
+No need to make a long speech here, I guess you have already seen what a PDF file looks like.
+Provided that you can guarantee the 3 criteria above (either through the electronic signature method or the reliable audit trail method), the classic PDF format can constitute an electronic invoice.
+An invoice created by your supplier in PDF, sent by email (or deposited on a portal) and processed electronically, is perfectly valid for the time being.

-However, following the 2020 Finance Act and the expected generalisation of the format by 1 July 2024, this format should disappear.
-Indeed, in order to improve the transmission of invoicing data and to refine the controls that can be carried out automatically, the State has decided to end the PDF format for the transmission of electronic invoices.
+However, following the 2020 Finance Law and the expected generalization of the format by July 1, 2024, this format should disappear.
+Indeed, in order to improve the transmission of invoicing data and to refine the controls that can be performed automatically, the State has decided to end the PDF format for the transmission of electronic invoices.
 Thus, this new law and the operating mode chosen by the State will give pride of place to the structured and mixed formats described below.

 The structured electronic invoice

-As you can see from the picture, this is a file that is not readable by humans.
-But the data is organised in a certain way so that it is automatically readable by software.
+As you can see in the picture, it is a file that is not readable by humans.
+But the data is organized in a certain way so that it is automatically readable by software.
 The invoice contains tags, in blue on the picture, which will tell the software "on this line is such and such information".

-Thanks to these formats (there are several: UBL, CII...), it is possible to automate the input of information, to make automatic checks on the presence of mandatory data, order numbers and more.
+Thanks to these formats (there are several: UBL, CII...), it is possible to automate the input of information, to make automatic controls on the presence of mandatory data, order numbers and more.